k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ![image](/articles/04_fabric_studio/images/04_01_01_start_a_page.png)

-The Start Page has links to different K2View Fabric Projects, including:
+The Start Page has links to different K2View Fabric projects, including:
-* Start a new Project, with or without configuration control.
+* Start a new project, with or without configuration control.
-* Open an existing Project.
+* Open an existing project.
-* Checkout a Project from the configuration control.
+* Checkout a project from the configuration control.
 * Quick links to recently opened projects.
 * Help and User Guide.